sst/guide/_chapters/add-the-user-token-to-the-state.md

 }
 {% endhighlight %}

-Now head over to your browser and try logging in with the admin credentials and you should see the Logout button appear right away.
+Now head over to your browser and try logging in with the admin credentials we created in the Cognito User Pool chapter.
+You should see the Logout button appear right away.

 ![Login state updated screenshot]({{ site.url }}/assets/login-state-updated.png)

 Now if you refresh your page you should be logged out again.
-This is because we are not initiliazing the state from the browser session.
+This is because we are not initializing the state from the browser session.
 Let's look at how to do that next.